twalt007/lfz-dev/README.md

 ## System Requirements

+**Note:** Students with less than 10 GB of free disk space should move their media files to their personal external hard drive or another home computer.
+Additional space can be freed by uninstalling applications not specific to their work, studies, or LearningFuze instruction.

 ### MacOS

 Students using MacOS will be running their environment using [Docker for Mac](https://docs.docker.com/v17.12/docker-for-mac/install/).
 Information about a student's computer can be found by opening the apple () menu and clicking "About This Mac".